How to use the command 'xml edit' (with examples)

 Explanation:

-: This is the path or URI of the XML document to be edited.
+: Indicates the location of the XML document to be edited.

 Use case 4: Rename sub-elements of the element “table” that are named “rec” to “record”